This is the 2026-2027 catalog. If you began in another year, you may need a different catalog.

 Fall Only.

 This course provides an in-depth examination of performance management, including defining, measuring and evaluating performance and improving performance management systems.
 Other areas of focus are role of performance appraisal in performance management and methods to improve accuracy and reduce bias in performance appraisal.
-Students will also learn the methods and process of job analysis as well as how job analysis informs other key HRM functions.
 Legal, business case, and ethical implications of performance management are discussed.

 Fall Only.